alekya0221/DialectAI-Multi-Agent-Debate-DAG-using-LangGraph/README.md

 ---
 ## License
-This repository is part of an internal technical assessment and project-based contribution for enterprise use.
+This repository is part of project-based contribution.
 All components are modular, testable, and production-aligned.
 Redistribution or open-sourcing is not intended.

 ---
 ### Author